haed/eventer-rest-api/README.md

 ## Date/time encoding

-All timestamps (for requests and responses) are encoded in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) with the following format: `YYYY-MM-DD'T'HH:mm'Z'` (example: 2017-10-15T16:00:00.000Z).
+All timestamps (for requests and responses) are encoded in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) with the following format: `YYYY-MM-DD'T'HH:mm'Z'`.
 The timezone used in responses is `UTC`.

 ## GET/POST methods